nabihandres/Wallproximity_DRL/README.md

 ## Modifications to Reward Function and Wall Proximity Subfunctions

 ### Overview
+This repository introduces neural network results designed for autonomous navigation, which include features data about the robot, humans, static obstacles, and path constraints.
-This README outlines the test environments: blockpath and curvepath.
-These modifications are centered around the Reward function and the introduction of new subfunctions to better handle robot navigation with respect to wall proximity.
+The README outlines the test environments: curvepath and crosspath.
+The Reward functions and the introduction of new subfunctions are introduced to better handle robot navigation concerning wall proximity.

-## Reward Function of different outputs
+## Reward Functions
 - **R1**:

 $$